Will Filing Bankruptcy Stop a Lawsuit?

 Code Enforcement and Nuisance Actions

 At times, a local government will find it necessary to file a lawsuit to enforce building or construction codes or to get rid of nuisances like abandoned houses, overgrown alleys, and dangerous dogs.
 The bankruptcy court will almost always allow these actions to enforce codes or eliminate nuisances.
-These suits all involve a government's police power, and are in place to safeguard the health and welfare of citizens.
+These suits all involve a government's police power and are in place to safeguard the health and welfare of citizens.
 The courts may impose fines, but otherwise, these actions have little or nothing to do with collection of debt, although they could lead to a new debt in favor of the municipality for court costs, repairs, cleaning up, and the like.

 Special rules will apply if the lawsuit seeks your eviction.
 In many states, the eviction court will issue a writ of possession to the landlord.
 This is similar to a judgment, and it grants the landlord certain rights, like the right to remove your possessions from the premises and change the locks.
-If the court has not yet issued the writ of possession the automatic stay will stop the eviction unless the landlord certifies that illegal drug use is involved or the property is endangered.
-If the court issued the writ before you filed your bankruptcy case, the bankruptcy will not protect you unless your state has laws that allow you to catch up your payments.
+If the court has not yet issued the writ of possession, the automatic stay will stop the eviction unless the landlord certifies that illegal drug use is involved or the property is endangered.
+If the court issued the writ before you filed your bankruptcy case, the bankruptcy would not protect you unless your state has laws that allow you to catch up your payments.

 Just like code enforcement and nuisance suits, criminal cases are a part of local government’s police powers.
 The bankruptcy court and the automatic stay will not interfere with any court cases for murder, robbery, or the like.